Venice things to do: and why you should visit Venice at least once in your lifetime

 This is Italy, so along with that went aesthetics: making everything from those grand palaces on the lagoon down to the tiny fisherman’s cottage on the most remote island beautiful.
 If you didn’t have expensive stone or metal work, a cheerful coat of colourful paint could do it.
 Around all this, grew a unique food culture; ancillary trades; immigration and multiculturalism; and eventually, tourism.

 If you’re lucky enough to make it to this most singular of precious cities, here are some Venice things to do over a few days in this extraordinary city.
 Read on for the top 25 things to do in Venice, Italy, over a weekend’s stay or longer.
+I suggest you also bookmark this guide to the top 10 free things to do in Venice.

 Where to stay in Venice: my top hotel picks